leodevbro/gmail-mbox-stats/README.md

 - Find the receivers where you sent most mails.
   <br />
   <br />
-- Find the senders which accumulated largest size with attachments.
+- Find the senders with largest total size of attachments.
-- Find the receivers where you accumulated largest size with attachments.
+- Find the receivers where you sent mails with largest total size of attachments.
   <br />
   <br />
 - Find the domains (@gmail.com, @live.com ...) which appear mostly in sender addresses.